janoma/metro-shortest-path/README.rst

 * Each station has an `id` which is a string, and optionally a `color` field, which is a string with a value of `red` or `green`, or just `null`.

+If a node id appears two times in the file with different colors, the file is ill-formed, and a program reading it will have undefined behavior.
+The absence of the `color` value is equivalent to a `null` color.

 Example
 -------